|

 library looks to partner with the Niles Historical Society and

 other entities to keep the legacy of the city intact.
-Mural was
+Mural

-drawn by Mario Bertolini, a Niles Art teacher.
+was drawn by Mario Bertolini, a Niles Art teacher.

-“At the McKinley Memorial Library we certainly
+“At the McKinley Memorial Library we

-understand the importance of Niles history,” Dull said.
+certainly understand the importance of Niles history,”

-partner with them whenever we’re able.
-As a matter of fact,
+history and we partner with them whenever we’re able.

-the artifacts will be on display at the McKinley Birthplace Home,
+As a matter of fact, the artifacts will be on display at the

-and when that display is over, the artifacts will be donated to
+McKinley Birthplace Home, and when that display is over, the

-is open to discussing a similar agreement regarding the other
+Mientkiewicz said the city is open to discussing a similar agreement

-they’re interested, they’re more than welcome to it
+in Youngstown, if they’re interested, they’re more

-before the demolition,” he said.
+than welcome to it before the demolition,” he said.

 AFTER DEMOLITION

-Mientkiewicz said that the city will retain the
+Mientkiewicz said that the city will retain

-discussions with Niles CIC to see what’s next.
+have discussions with Niles CIC to see what’s next.
 “We’ll

 try to look towards some sort of redevelopment with a site-ready

 piece of land,” he said.
-The available space could be used
+The available space could be

-the city’s comprehensive plan.
+in the city’s comprehensive plan.
 “We’re pretty

-excited about not only taking this down but also having some plans
+excited about not only taking this down but also having some

-said the artist was unknown.
-The mural contained images of a Niles
+Mientkiewicz said the artist was unknown.
+The mural contained

-Firebrick Company plant and the Niles Times Building, both of
+images of a Niles Firebrick Company plant and the Niles Times

-which have since receded into city history.
+Building, both of which have since receded into city history.

 In the coming weeks, the remnants of the theater